cite-architecture/CitableBase.jl/docs/src/urncomparison.md

 # Comparison using URN logic

-You can make citable objects comparable with each other or with collections of other citable objects using URN similarity or URN containment by implementing the `UrnComparisonTrait`.
+You can compare citable objects of the same using URN logic.
+The `UrnComparisonTrait` requires you

 Import the trait, define your type, and declare its trait value to be `UrnComparable()`.

 ## Comparing individual objects